 Regarding clinical hours, all clinicals MUST be done as an off duty third rider.
-All students must be in full Panola College EMS Program uniform, which consists of Panola College EMS clinical shirt, black tactical pants, black boots or black tennis shoes.
+All students must be in full Panola College EMS Program uniform, which consists of Panola College EMS clinical shirt, black tactical pants, black boots or black tennis shoes and a black duty belt.
 You cannot perform clinical hours while on duty even if there is a third rider opportunity.
 In addition, no course skills can be performed when not on scheduled clinicals or in lab.